waseemingly/tp/docs/UserGuide2101.md

 ---
 layout: page
-title: User
+title: UserGuide
 pageNav: 3
 ---

 #### Welcome to CodeContact!

-#####Your personal project management tool to keep up with your schedules
+##### Your personal project management tool to keep up with your schedules

 > Seamlessly integrate information of your developers, clients, and projects, simplifying access to coding-related contacts, facilitating collaboration, and offering command-line efficiency for project managers
 >